RISC-V-AI/HORNET/HornetRISC-V_AI/source/README.md

 parameter RAM_DEPTH = 120000;
 ```

 WARNING: You must set this parameter directly in the memory module.
 Do not use a top-level ADDR_WIDTH parameter, as this is known to cause bugs in some Vivado versions.
-However, your ADDR_WIDTH in the top_module must contain (or overflow) your memory by the means of log2.
-2^18 = 262144 > 120000
+However, your ADDR_WIDTH in the top_module must contain (or overflow) your memory by the means of log2. (e.g. 2^18 = 262144 > 120000)

 **Step 2: Linker Script (Software) The linksc.ld file partitions the 480KB of hardware memory:**
 ```